mgutz/dat/README.md

     return err
 }

-// Rollback unless we're successful. tx.Rollback() may also be called manually defer tx.RollbackUnlessCommitted()
+// tx.Rollback() may also be called manually defer tx.RollbackUnlessCommitted()

 // Issue statements that might cause errors